david14142/Olympus/README.md

 ## Introduction

-The Olympus libraries allow summarisation of multivariate data in a browser using only JavaScript. &nbsp;  The aim is to support fast and efficient cross tabulation &amp; pivoting of moderate amounts of data without relying on either server side or desktop software.
-A typical use case would be to produce a CSV or JSON file from a database and have multiple dynamic tables produced in the browser with minimal (~3 lines) coding.
+The Olympus libraries allow summarisation of multivariate data in a browser using only JavaScript. &nbsp;

+The aim is to support fast and efficient **cross tabulation &amp; pivoting** of moderate amounts of data without relying on either server side or desktop software.
+A typical use case would be to produce a CSV or JSON file from a database and have multiple dynamic tables produced in the browser with a minimum (~3-4 lines) of code.

 ## Example